johnshearing/PrivateKeyVault/README.md

 * To see the fingerprint using the menu app, just highlight the menu option that says **Show fingerprints for public keys** and press the **Enter** key.

 * Now Bob needs to get his public key to Alice.
-  * First Bob needs to get his public key out of the public keyring file and into a file of it's own so he can send it to Alice.
+  * First Bob needs to get his public key out of the public keyring file and into a file of its own so he can send it to Alice.
   * I am sure you guessed this can be done at the command line.
   * The most useful GPG commands are listed in the appendix at the end of this document.
   * For the rest of this tutorial however, we will work exclusively with PrivateKeyVault menu application because it's easy to use and because you don't have to remember all the commands.